firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     built-in <*>

-Reason:     I included this option as my CPU supports CPUID.
+Reason:     It's highly recommended that you include this option in your kernel
+            if your CPU supports it.

+            Please refer to part 11, and check the guide at the top to understand how to find what features your system supports and what options to include.

             To see the flags that your CPU supports simply run: